-EVALUATION STANDARD E2 (CPF) E2 Standard The college/university conducts and reports regular and ongoing evaluations of the College Provided Faculty Model Program effectiveness and uses the results for continuous improvement.
-E2 Required Evidence Provide a detailed report describing a research study or set of evaluations that the CPF conducted within or in progress during the last two academic years prior to applying.
-This report should include abstract or executive summary which includes why the study was needed (i.e. what question did it answer), introduction, methodology, results, and discussion sections.
+EVALUATION STANDARD E2 (CPF) E2 Standard The college/university conducts and reports regular and ongoing evaluations of the college provided faculty program effectiveness and uses the results for continuous improvement.
+E2 Required Evidence 1.
+Provide a detailed report describing a research study or set of evaluations that the college provided faculty program conducted within or in progress during the last two academic years prior to applying.
+This report should include an abstract or executive summary which includes why the study was needed (i.e. what question did it answer), introduction, methodology, results, and discussion sections.
 Provide the research instrument such as surveys and interview questions, as appropriate.
 Some studies will rely on data pulls from existing data systems and will not have a research instrument.
-Describe how the results and any improvement plans are being communicated with the college and school leadership, as well as how the program continues to track whether the improvement plan is yielding beneficial results.
+2. Describe how the results and any improvement plans are being communicated with the college and school leadership, as well as how the program continues to track whether the improvement plan is yielding beneficial results.
 3. Describe the types and frequency of program evaluation methods used by the program to assess student success, impact on school partners and/or other program goals.
-Commentary • The intent of this standard is for the college/university to study the overall effectiveness of the CPF through evaluations which lead to continuous quality improvement.
-The research or evaluations should guide program improvement and aligned with college goals, mission and strategic plan. • Describe the various methods of program evaluation, how often they occur, how the results inform improvement plans, how progress toward a specific improvement is monitored, and how this information is shared with all relevant stakeholders. • Study findings should be presented as a report, including the following: The abstract or executive summary that briefly summarizes the entire report.
-It includes the study's purpose (goals and objectives) and highlights the major results and conclusions of the study. o The methodology is a description of methods.
-Include the names of the individuals or departments who helped with the study.
-The results section includes select tables and graphs, as well as a narrative that guides the reader in identifying and interpreting your key findings.
-The discussion section describes what the CPF learned through the study or evaluation, including the implications of the results for the CPF (including school partners and the college/university), and what steps the CPF is taking to improve or make changes based on the results.
-The evaluations or research study can be a long term study that last longer than two academic years.
-The requirement is for part or all the research study to occur in the two academic years prior to the NACEP accreditation application.
-Qualified researchers should participate in the study design and implementation, and may include someone within the CPF or institutional research department, or a faculty member or consultant who has a statistics or research background. • Programs should periodically administer surveys of alumni, but may supplement with other methods, as appropriate to their research needs and program goals.
-Using multiple data sources can improve the validity of results in case of a low survey response rate.
-NACEP provides survey templates, a Survey Guide, and Evaluation Toolkit that CPFs new to program evaluation are encouraged to utilize.
+Commentary • The intent of this standard is for the college/university to study the overall effectiveness of the college provided faculty program through evaluations which lead to continuous quality improvement.
+The research or evaluations should guide program improvement and align with college goals, mission and strategic plan. • Describe the various methods of program evaluation, how often they occur, how the results inform improvement plans, how progress toward a specific improvement is monitored, and how this information is shared with all relevant stakeholders. • Study findings should be presented as a report, including the following: o The abstract or executive summary that briefly summarizes the entire report.
+It includes the study's purpose (goals and objectives) and highlights the major results and conclusions of the study.
+The methodology is a description of methods.
+Include the names of the individuals or departments who helped with the study. o The results section includes select tables and graphs, as well as a narrative that guides the reader in identifying and interpreting your key findings.
+The discussion section describes what the college provided faculty program learned through the study or evaluation, including the implications of the results for the CPF (including school partners and the college/university), and what steps the CPF is taking to improve or make changes based on the results.
+The evaluations or research study can be a long term study that lasts longer than two academic years.
+The requirement is for part or all the research study to occur in the two academic years prior to the NACEP accreditation application. • Qualified researchers should participate in the study design and implementation, and may include someone within the college provided faculty program or institutional research department, or a faculty member or consultant who has a statistics or research background. • Programs should periodically administer surveys of alumni, but may supplement with other methods, as appropriate to their research needs and program goals.
+Using multiple data sources can improve the validity of results in case of a low survey response rate. • NACEP provides survey templates, a Survey Guide, and Evaluation Toolkit that concurrent enrollment programs and college provided faculty programs new to program evaluation are encouraged to utilize.
 Programs with greater evaluation experience may continue to use or adapt NACEP's survey templates, or conduct evaluations using alternative research methods and data collection techniques.